cid-harvard/reckoner/README.md

 Example
 =======

-Reckoner requires a yaml file for each dataset you want to check.
+Reckoner requires a definition file for each dataset you want to check.
 The format is mostly `attribute_name:value`, with tabs to indicate sub elements and dashes to indicate list items.
 Here is the beginning of a real definition file:

 ```yaml